Testing and defence led by a published security researcher with five CVEs, including a CVSS 9.1 Mirai botnet kill-switch.

 PIPEDA is ongoing law.
 A privacy program covering consent, safeguards, a breach process, and record-keeping commonly takes weeks to a few months to establish, then runs continuously.

 See Security and Compliance, or compare estimated PIPEDA cost in CAD.
-Based in Toronto and led by a published CVE researcher, we deliver across Canada and the US with our partner Lorikeet Security.
+Based in Toronto and led by a published security researcher, we deliver across Canada and the US.

 Canada federal Personal Information Protection and Electronic Documents Act, the private-sector privacy law governing commercial handling of personal information.